 - Heartworm medication

-We put together a more detailed list of our estimate for a lifetime cost of a Labrador Retriever puppy which included some annual costs based on experiences with our Lab puppy, Archer.
+We put together a more detailed list of our estimates for a lifetime cost of a Labrador Retriever puppy which included some annual costs based on experiences with our Lab puppy, Archer.

 Total Cost For A Guide Dog